pixelnest/pixelnest.github.io/work/koikoukesse/index.md

 The Koikoukesse is a video game quizz made in collaboration with Laurent Brossard.

-Do you know your video games classic?
-Find the game title from a simple screenshot in solo and multiplayers game modes.
+Do you know your classics?
+Find a name from a simple image in solo or multiplayer game modes.

-Earn coins and unlock themes and harder modes to get harder and trickier question.
+Earn coins and unlock themes and modes to get harder and trickier questions.
+Battle your friends online!